NativeScript/docs-v7/ui/action-bar.md

 You can explicitly control the visibility of the `ActionBar` by setting the `actionBarHidden` property of the `Page`.
 {% angular %}
-You can inject a reference to the current `Page` in the constructor of your component using the angluar DI.
+You can inject a reference to the current `Page` in the constructor of your component using the Angular DI.
 {% endangular %}

 In **Android**, the application bar is visible by default and shows the name of the application as title.
 The navigation button is visible only when it is explicitly defined in the application.